Spark#

 Data Sources for more practical examples.

-interface, for saving data into the storage.
+The Spark data frame contains the write interface, for saving data into the storage.
 The following table lists important methods of the interface.

 Method |